gorrion-io/production-readiness-checklist/docs/owasp-asvs/01-authentication/01-authentication.md

 ### Option 2: Identity as a Service

-Use established authentication services like Clerk, BetterAuth or AWS Cognito
+Use established authentication services like Clerk, BetterAuth or AWS Cognito that handle these features out of the box.